tsoding/porth/README.md

 - `if <then-branch> else <else-branch> end` - pops the element on top of the stack and if the element is not `0` executes the `<then-branch>`, otherwise `<else-branch>`.
 - `while <condition> do <body> end` - keeps executing both `<condition>` and `<body>` until `<condition>` produces `0` at the top of the stack.
 Checking the result of the `<codition>` removes it from the stack.

+### Memory

+- `mem` - pushes the address of the beginning of the memory where you can read and write onto the stack.